 The event will also be an opportunity to test a self-assessment methodology for institutional staff developed within the “Spotlight on recognition” project, which aims to allow staff to evaluate to which degree the recognition procedures in place at their institution are in line with the Lisbon Recognition Convention and international good practice.
 Participants will receive key materials and questions in advance and should be prepared to contribute actively to the discussions.

 Participation in this focus group is exclusive to a maximum of 25 participants selected through a call for participation.
+The call is now closed.

 The event will be hosted via Zoom.